aidancully/containerof/README.md

 * The `containerof_field_offset!` macro, which identifies the location of a field in a containing structure.
 This isn't too useful in itself, but is necessary to support:
-* The `containerof_intrusive!` macro, which provides a newtype for using "intrusive" fields to work with the container object.
+* The `containerof_intrusive!` macro, which provides a newtype that describes the translation between the "intrusive" field and the "container" structure.

 # Usage